Township Committee

 Mayor

-Born and raised in Gloucester County, Mayor Bob Zimmerman has resided in Mantua Township since 1992 with his wife, Diane and two daughters, Brittany and Ashley.
+A lifelong resident of Gloucester County, Mayor Bob Zimmerman has resided in Mantua Township since 1992 with his wife, Diane.
+Their two daughters, Brittany and Ashley, were born and raised in Mantua and attended the Mantua K-6 and Clearview Regional School Districts.

-He was appointed to the Mantua Township Committee in June 2008 and has served as an elected member since that time.
-Prior to serving on the Township Committee, he served as a Mantua Township School Board member from 2003 through 2008, holding both President and Vice President positions.
-He was also a member of the Mantua Township Planning Board from 2004-2006 and from 2008-2011.
+Prior to serving on the Township Committee, Bob was a member of the Mantua Township School Board from 2003 through 2008, holding both President and Vice President positions.
+He also served on the Mantua Township Planning Board from 2004 to 2006 and again from 2008 to 2011.

-The Mayor serves as the Liaison to Department of Public Works; Public Buildings and Grounds; Recreation and Senior Services; Economic Development; Finance; Municipal Alliance; and is a member of the Public Safety Committee and Patriot Day Sub-Committee.
+The Mayor currently serves as the Liaison to the Department of Public Safety, the Finance Committee, the Department of Public Works, Public Buildings and Grounds, and the Patriot Day Sub-Committee.

-Mayor Zimmerman earned his Bachelor’s degree from Rowan University in 1999 and a Master’s degree from Fairleigh Dickinson University in Public Administration in 2003.
-He is a graduate of the NJSACOP West Point Command and Leadership Program, a graduate of the N.J.
-Certified Public Managers Program, and a graduate of the FBI National Academy Session #227.
+Mayor Zimmerman earned his Bachelor’s degree from Rowan University and a Master’s degree in Public Administration from Fairleigh Dickinson University.
+He is a graduate of the NJSACOP West Point Command and Leadership Program, a graduate of the New Jersey Certified Public Managers Program, and a graduate of the prestigious FBI National Academy Session #227.

 Deputy Mayor